-What Everyone Ought to Know about Mild Traumatic Brain Injuries
+What Everyone Ought to Know About Mild Traumatic Brain Injuries

 You were recently in a car accident and your doctor diagnosed you with mild traumatic brain injury (TBI).
 You wonder how something can both be mild and traumatic at the same time.
-What is mild traumatic brain injury?
+What is a mild traumatic brain injury?
 Is it serious?
 Or not so much?
 These questions could on your mind if you ever experience a mild TBI.

 Definition of Mild Traumatic Brain Injury

 According to the Brain Injury Association of American, a mild brain injury does not describe the level of severity of the brain injury, but the severity of the incident that caused the injury.
 The CDC has provided a conceptual definition of mild traumatic brain injury.
 Mild traumatic brain injury occurs when the head is injured due to blunt trauma, and during a surveillance period a person has specified symptoms, including:

 - Loss of consciousness lasting 30 minutes or less, and/or

 Symptoms of a Mild Brain Injury

 According to Brain Injury Association of American the following are symptoms of a mild brain injury:

 - Lack of awareness of surroundings